 - Mental health problems, such as depression and anxiety

 Stress is a part of life and therefore what is really important is how people manage it.
-One of the best things an individual can do to prevent stress and the health consequences that come with it is to know their stress triggers (to notice when life might become stressful) and symptoms (to notice when they are starting to experience stress).
+One of the best things an individual can do to prevent stress and the health consequences that come with it, is to know their stress triggers.
+In other words, to notice when life might become stressful.
+Additionally, recognising the symptoms; to notice when they are starting to experience stress.
 There are also many things individuals can do to manage stress more effectively.
-For example, learning techniques to relax, taking regular exercise and adopting good time-management techniques.
+For example, learning techniques to relax, taking regular exercise and adopting a work-life balance.

 However, these practical changes are not always adequate in developing strategies to manage stress successfully.
 Studies have found that mindfulness (an aspect of Acceptance and Commitment Therapy – ACT) can be helpful in reducing stress and improving mood.
 The evidence base suggests that Cognitive Behavioural Therapy (CBT) and ACT are both effective in helping people manage their experiences of stress.
 CBT has a strong evidence base for its effectiveness at managing stress and anxiety and the long term effects of this treatment often far exceed those of medication.